King Returns To Jordan After Participating In MED9 Summit

 Date

-King Abdullah II returned to Jordan on Friday, after participating in the MED9 summit, held in Paphos, Cyprus.
+AMMAN - his majesty King Abdullah returned to Jordan on Friday, after participating in the MED9 summit, held in Paphos, Cyprus, according to a Royal Court statement.

 Legal Disclaimer: